Migrating from PayPal to Stripe and back

 We have 2 startups both working on PayPal payments over 5 years.
 Our decision to move away from PayPal was because we felt that more than being a payment processor, their focus was to increase their brand and most of this marketing was being done during checkout which made us see a considerable amount of orders being abandoned.
 Customers simply refused to create a PayPal account (even though it is not needed, the process of checking out without one was cleverly hidden to sway our customers into doing so).

-Then came stripe, which seemed like a marvelous development, their checkout was a simple pop-up embeded into our checkout and completely “distraction free”.
+Then came stripe, which seemed like a marvellous development, their checkout was a simple pop-up embedded into our checkout and completely “distraction-free”.
 Basically, it was everything we were asking for, or so it seemed.